Feature Photo: Nick contador, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

 Fleeting

 At the time, Peter Green’s Fleetwood Mac was enjoying the fruit of success as a band that specialized in a brand of music that won over the favor of blues-loving fans who also appreciated the unique sounds the band brought to the studio and the stage.
-However, Green’s dependency on narcotics at the time began to impact his mental stability which would ultimately lead to a parting of ways between himself and his bandmates.
+However, Green’s dependency on narcotics at the time began to impact his mental stability, which would ultimately lead to a parting of ways between himself and his bandmates.
 This was made evident after recording and releasing “Man of the World” as a single in 1969.
-That, combined with sporting a beard, a crucifix, and robes had Mick Fleetwood and the rest of the band worried about Peter Green and his unusual behavior.
+That, combined with sporting a beard, a crucifix, and robes, had Mick Fleetwood and the rest of the band worried about Peter Green and his unusual behavior.

 Green Legacy

 As a performer, Peter Green established himself as one of the legends behind the British blues musical movement.
 Aside from his popularity as Fleetwood Mac’s lead singer, other legendary greats such as B.B.
 King noted him for his guitar talent.
-Green trademarked the string bending sound, along with vibrato and other guitaring styles, that earned him the right to be regarded as a guitar hero.
+Green trademarked the string-bending sound, along with vibrato and other guitar styles, that earned him the right to be regarded as a guitar hero.
 If you’ve never heard his instrumental masterpiece, “The Super-Natural,” then you’ve missed out.
 It is a true gem of a tune that never gets old.

 After Green was no longer part of Fleetwood Mac’s lineup, he teamed up with former bandmate Peter Bardens, and together they recorded music for The Answer.
 As a solo artist or collaborator, Green continued to record music and perform in concert.
-Going into the mid-1970s, he was diagnosed with schizophrenia, which would result in therapeutic treatment and psychiatric care.
+Going into the mid-1970s, he was diagnosed with schizophrenia, which resulted in therapeutic treatment and psychiatric care.
 During this time frame, Green had to contend with a condition that played a factor in his unusual behavior while part of Fleetwood Mac’s lineup.
 Granted, the abuse of LSD didn’t help, but it did play a role in what became Green’s downfall at the time.

 Top 10 Peter Green Fleetwood Mac Songs

-#10 – Need Your Love So Bad
+# 10 – Need Your Love So Bad

-#9 – If I Loved Another Woman
+# 9 – If I Loved Another Woman

 Before “Black Magic Woman” was “If I Loved Another Woman.”
-Performed as Fleetwood Mac’s lead vocalist, Peter Green gave the audience a glimpse of his Latino-flavored blues music that would become a big part of the man’s career.
+Performed as Fleetwood Mac’s lead vocalist, Peter Green gave the audience a glimpse of his Latino-flavored blues music that would become a big part of his career.
 This slower number oozes perfectly as a song played right before “Black Magic Woman.”
 On its own, “If I Loved Another Woman” is a Peter Green gem.
 Pair it up as a one-two punch with his “Black Magic Woman” performance, which is quite a listening experience.

-#8 – Love That Burns
+# 8 – Love That Burns

 #7 – Stop Messin’ Round